radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/views/08-webservices.md

 ---

-> [!important] By default the login defined in the files `sso.xml` must correspond to a reconciled account as the default view used to log into the portal is `br_portalidentity`.
+> [!note] By default the login defined in the files `sso.xml` must correspond to a reconciled account as the default view used to log into the portal is `br_portalidentity`.

 ---